- Published: Monday, 28 October 2013 13:52

 The Rolls-Royce University Technology Centre (UTC) model of academic partnership

 Rolls-Royce enables its research and technology development programmes by accessing the very best expertise available in academia.

 Collaborating with businesses and governments around the world lets Cranfield create and transform knowledge to solve problems and improve quality of life.

 Through an agreement with Jisc, Rolls-Royce is leveraging the world-leading Janet network and getting access to the latest technology equipment and infrastructure.

 Designing high performance jet engines in partnership within state-of-the-art facilities

 Rolls-Royce has enjoyed a long relationship with the University of Warwick, sponsoring selected employees to complete part-time Masters’ Degree programmes.

 Lighter, faster, more environmentally friendly jet engines are being created as the result of a collaboration between researchers and engineers

-A network of Rolls-Royce University Technology Centres (UTCs) lies at the heart of the company’s long-term approach to developing technologies, helping to deliver the company’s vision and to secure competitive advantage.
+A network of Rolls-Royce University Technology Centres (UTCs) lies at the heart of the company’s long-term approach to developing technologies.